EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/running-l2-clients.rst

 .. note::
   If you have an Ethereum on ARM image installed prior to June 2023 you need to install the clients manually.
-Otherwise you can skip this step:
+Otherwise you can skip this step

 .. prompt:: bash $

   sudo apt-get update
-  sudo apt-get install polygon-bor polygon-heimdall arbitrum-nitro starknet-juno starknet-papyrus optimism-op-geth optimism-op-node
+  sudo apt-get install polygon-bor polygon-heimdall arbitrum-nitro starknet-juno starknet-papyrus optimism-op-geth optimism-op-node fuel-network

 Fuel Network